Menu

 Miami University

 Please describe any special interest that may be helpful in matching you and your mentee (i.e. hobbies, special skills, service, or volunteer organizations).
-I am new to Ohio and am interested in LGBTQ+ community outreach.
-Also interested in history librarianship / primary sources; poetry; and film culture.
+LGBTQ+ historiography; film and literature; reflective practice

 Ken Irwin